Evil-Co/Locker/README.md

 Contributing
 ------------

 We happily accept contributions.
-The best way to do this is to fork Flowerpot on GitHub, add your changes, and then submit a pull request.
-We'll look at it, make comments, and merge it into Flowerpot if everything works out.
+The best way to do this is to fork Locker on GitHub, add your changes, and then submit a pull request.
+We'll look at it, make comments, and merge it into Locker if everything works out.

 By submitting code, you agree to license your code under the Apache 2.0 License.